uwegeercken/artikel/README.md

     order_<producer id>.adoc

-Additionally an Asciidoc theme file is used, where the formatting can be adjusted to individual needs.
-The filename of theme is:
+Additionally an Asciidoc theme file is used, where the formatting of orders can be adjusted to individual needs.
+The filename of the theme is:

     asciidoc-theme-1.yml

 Product orders can be sent by email.
+The email body can be configured in a template.

 ### Configuration file content: